Maps show Hurricane Lorena's path and forecast in Pacific as it threatens Mexico

 Hurricane Lorena's possible impact

-Parts of Baja California Sur and far southeast Baja California could get five-to-ten inches of rain with as much as 15 inches through Friday, the hurricane center.
-"This will bring the risk of life-threatening flash floods and mudslides, especially in areas of higher terrain," the hurricane center stressed.
+Parts of Baja California Sur and far southeast Baja California could get 5 to 10 inches of rain with as much as 15 inches through Friday, the hurricane center.
+"This will bring the risk of life-threatening flash floods and mudslides, especially in areas of higher terrain," the hurricane center said.

 Hurricane Kiko much stronger but not seen as threat to land